Lakes of northern italy

 You'll encounter road cyclists of all skill levels, from amateurs to those who appear pro.

-Though drivers are accustomed to cyclists and they are generally patient with cyclists.
-It's crucial to ride single file (not side by side), particularly when cars are present, to maintain good relations.
+Though drivers are used to cyclists and they are generally patient with cyclists, however it's crucial to ride single file (not side by side), particularly when cars are present, to maintain good relations.

 Always a tricky one!
 We keep an eye on the forecast, but sometimes the weather here can be unpredictable.
 We'll give you the best advice we can, but always be prepared for a bit of everything.

-Bib shorts, short sleeve jersey, a rain jacket, socks, gloves, helmet and one or two water bottles.
+Bib shorts, short sleeve jersey, socks, gloves, helmet and one or two water bottles.
 However, depending on the period you come here (Spring or Autumn), we recommend for you to bring some extra warm clothes like arm warmers, leg warmers, bib tights, long sleeve jersey.

 For the most rewarding cycling experiences, head North of Varese, around Lake Lugano, around the upper Lake Maggiore and areas straddling the Italian-Swiss border.
 While a few stretches of the lakeside roads can be busy in summer, you'll find numerous easily accessible climbs and back roads that offer stunning views away from the shoreline.